namahano/OSEP-Code-Cpp/MiniDump/README.md

-# Extracting user passwords from lsass.exe dumps
+# Extracting user passwords from lsass.exe

 Get the PID of the lsass process with `tasklist`